SoftwrDev/psql-interactive-shell/README.md

 If for some reason you get stuck, you can always type `help` or `h` to get help with the commands.

 ## Requirements
-You should have a shell compatible with bash commands and syntax and also you may need to set some variables to get the script to work:
+You should have a shell, psql installed and may also need to set some environment variables such as:

 ### Environment variables